 What are the benefits of e-procurement?

 There are many advantages to e-procurement.
-Here are a few:

 Information can be exchanged in real-time between finance systems or ERP and supply chains.
 This will lead to the better overall visibility of transactions with and information from suppliers.

 E-procurement enables end-users to serve themselves instead of needing staff support.
-It also leads to decentralisation in which control occurs through company-approved catalogues and easier processing of supplier payments and staff requisitions.
+It also leads to decentralisation in which control occurs through company approved catalogues.

 Who is e-procurement for?